-Report: Embattled VA secretary met with White House chief of staff
+Embattled VA secretary meets with White House chief of staff

-Washington (CNN)Embattled Veterans Affairs Secretary David Shulkin met Thursday with White House chief of staff John Kelly amid scrutiny of Shulkin's travel practices during a 2017 European trip, according to The Washington Post.
+Washington (CNN)Embattled Veterans Affairs Secretary David Shulkin met Thursday with White House chief of staff John Kelly amid scrutiny of Shulkin's travel practices during a 2017 European trip, according to a White House official familiar with the situation who said Friday that Shulkin was not fired.

 Shulkin, who also testified on Capitol Hill on Thursday, has acknowledged that the "optics of this are not good" but maintains that he did nothing improper.
 He did say he regrets distracting from his agency's mission.

-Shulkin's standing with President Donald Trump is tenuous, according to the Post.
+Trump is upset with Shulkin, the official said.
 But the President has previously highly regarded Shulkin, publicly praising his secretary's efforts to turn around the troubled Department of Veterans Affairs.

-Neither Shulkin nor the White House immediately responded to CNN requests for comment.
+Details of the meeting and Trump's frustration were first reported by The Washington Post.

-An investigation by VA Inspector General Michael Missal found "serious derelictions" by Shulkin and members of his staff during a July 2017 trip to England and Denmark, including that Shulkin's chief of staff altered an email and made false statements that led the department to pay more than $4,000 for Shulkin's wife, Merle Bari, to travel to Europe with her husband.
+An investigation by VA Inspector General Michael Missal found "serious derelictions" by Shulkin and members of his staff during a July 2017 trip to England and Denmark, including that Shulkin's chief of staff altered an email and made false statements that led the department to pay more thadn $4,000 for Shulkin's wife, Merle Bari, to travel to Europe with her husband.

-The report also found that Shulkin improperly accepted tickets to a Wimbledon tennis match, and criticized the trip's heavy focus on sight-seeing.
+The report also found that Shulkin improperly accepted tickets to a Wimbledon tennis match and criticized the trip's heavy focus on sight-seeing.
 Details of the trip were first reported by The Washington Post.

+Some in the White House felt as though Shulkin hadn't given them a realistic view of the report, the official said.

 Shulkin has said he will comply with all the department watchdog's recommendations, and his lawyers told CNN that he has repaid the US Treasury for his wife's travel.
 His chief of staff, Vivieca Wright Simpson, has also denied doctoring official emails and Shulkin has called for an investigation into whether her email account had been hacked or if someone other than her was sending emails from her account.